-‘Logan’ Reviews: Hugh Jackman Wows As ‘Wolverine,’ ‘Logan’ Box Office A Winner?
+‘Logan’ Reviews: Hugh Jackman Wows As Wolverine, ‘Logan’ Box Office To Be Huge?

 The film continues the latest story arc that the character of Wolverine has undertaken, with Logan opening in the year 2029.
 Barely any mutants are left in the world, save for Wolverine, outcast Caliban, and a much-older Professor X. As nearly all of the Logan trailers have shown, one of the main focal points of this particular story is a girl that has begun to exhibit some of the characteristics of other mutants from the past.

 Returning as Professor Xavier is Sir Patrick Stewart, providing some aging continuity to the storyline.
 James McAvoy hasn’t been advertised as a participant in this film, but he should appear again as Professor X when the rebooted storyline continues later.
 Other members of the Logan cast include Dafne Keen as Laura as Stephen Merchant as Caliban.
 Keen plays the little girl and was most recently seen on the television show The Refugees.
-Merchant Dave Gibbs on The Big Bang Theory and as a writer on projects like The Office.
+Merchant plays Dave Gibbs on The Big Bang Theory and was a writer on projects like The Office.

-The Logan reviews are much higher marks than The Wolverine garnered back in 2013.
-Though The Wolverine was also “certified fresh” on Rotton Tomatoes, 239 critics only gave it an overall grade of 69 percent.
-The fans were in a similar boat with the Wolverine reviews, as 251,834 users rated it at 69 percent as well. this was the sequel to X-Men Origins: Wolverine from back in 2009.
+The Logan reviews are much higher than the marks The Wolverine garnered back in 2013.
+Although The Wolverine was also “certified fresh” on Rotton Tomatoes, 239 critics only gave it an overall grade of 69 percent.
+The fans were in a similar boat with the Wolverine reviews, as 251,834 users rated it at 69 percent as well.
+This was the sequel to X-Men Origins: Wolverine from back in 2009.
 That original film landed with a “splat” as critics didn’t enjoy it as much.
 The film scored a 38 percent on Rotten Tomatoes, with fans only giving it a 58 percent.

 These early Logan reviews certainly shine a very positive light on the film, but the biggest test will be to see if movie fans will turn out for an early March release date.
-The Logan box office will need to be quite good to overcome the rumors production costs.
+The Logan box office will need to be quite good to overcome the rumored production costs.
 Can the Logan box office beat out the first two films in the series combined?

-Web site Box Office Mojo has detailed reports about the box office receipts for the first two Wolverine films.
-With a May 1 debut in 2009, X-Men Origins: Wolverine made just about $180 million in the domestic box office.
-The film made an additional $193 million in the foreign box office, working out to about $373 million worldwide.
-The Wolverine debuted on July 26 back in 2013, earning about $133 million in the United States and $282 million in the foreign market.
+Box Office Mojo has detailed reports about the box-office receipts for the first two Wolverine films.
+With a May 1 debut in 2009, X-Men Origins: Wolverine made just about $180 million at the domestic box office.
+The film made an additional $193 million at the foreign box office, working out to about $373 million worldwide.
+The Wolverine debuted on July 26, 2013, earning about $133 million in the United States and $282 million in the foreign market.
 That works out to a total box office of about $415 million for the second film.

-It’s very easy to see why producers and FOX wanted to put out a third stand-alone story especially with the rich source material that the writers had to work with.
-Some of the core story points of this film come from the graphic novel Old Man Logan.
-James Mangold may have succeeded in a very difficult task, as FOX doesn’t control all the superheroes that appeared in that particular novel.
+It’s very easy to see why producers and 20th Century Fox wanted to put out a third standalone story, especially with the rich source material that the writers had to work with.
+Some of the core story points in this film come from the graphic novel Old Man Logan.
+James Mangold may have succeeded in a very difficult task, as the studio doesn’t control all the superheroes that appeared in that particular novel.
 If the early Logan reviews are any indication, though, it appears that Mangold and Hugh Jackman have a winner on their hands.

-[Featured Image by Cindy Ord/Getty Images for SiriusXM]
+[Featured Image by Cindy Ord/Getty Images]